denebeim/configvm/journal.md

 | 25    | k8s-work-1  | 12:00:00:00:00:26 | Worker Node 1                |
 | 26    | k8s-work-2  | 12:00:00:00:00:26 | Worker Node 2                |

+This isn't working.
+I've been unable to force the MAC on the VM.
+The IP on the other hand works.

 I just heard about glass isc dhcp monitor/sorta editor. https://github.com/Akkadius/glass-isc-dhcp  Trying it out sometime.